 5. Do you have the tools?

-The bigger the project, the more tools, such as these 10 essential tools for every home, and materials you’ll need.
+The bigger the project, the more tools and materials you’ll need.
 You can buy or rent a wide variety of tools from home supply stores.
 Specialty equipment, including high lifts and concrete tools, is available from equipment rental companies.
 Before starting your renovation, develop a list of tools you’ll need to add to your collection, determining which you should buy and which you should rent.

 If the tools and materials you need won’t fit in your vehicle, you can either have them delivered or rent a truck to haul them home.
 Home centers often offer small-truck rentals for their customers.